The United Mexican States is a federal republic in the southern portion of North America.

 The National Institute of Indigenous Languages recognizes 68 linguistic groups and some 364 different specific varieties of indigenous languages.

-Since the promulgation of the Law of Indigenous Linguistic Rights in 2003, these languages have had status as national languages, with equal validity with spanish in all the areas and contexts in which they are spoken.
+Since the promulgation of the Law of Indigenous Linguistic Rights in 2003, these languages have had status as national languages, with equal validity with Spanish in all the areas and contexts in which they are spoken.

 In addition to the indigenous languages, other minority languages are spoken by immigrant populations, such as the 80,000 German-speaking Mennonites in Mexico and 5,000 speakers of the Chipilo dialect of the Venetian language spoken in Chipilo, Puebla.

-Mexico divided into 31 states.
+Mexico is divided into 31 states + Mexico City.

 Each state is divided into municipalities.